attractivechaos/kann/doc/01dev.md

+## Implementing Convolution

+### Definition of convolution

+We often see two ways to define convolution in the context of deep learning: with or without the weight matrix rotated.
+Both ways work in practice.
+However, major frameworks and libraries all rotate the weight matrix as this is closer to the original mathematical definition of convolution.
+To call their APIs and to load their pretrained weight matrices, we prefer to rorate the weight matrix as well.
+This is the convention.

+### Implementing convolution

+Loosely speaking, there are three ways to implement the convolution operation.
+The first way is direct computation.
+It takes little working space but is usually slow especially for small kernels.
+In major frameworks, the most common way seems to convert convolution to a matrix multiplication problem by duplicating and expanding the input and weight matricies.
+A good visual explanation can be found in the [cuDNN paper][cudnn].
+A C++ implementation of the core routine `im2col` can be found [in the Caffe source code][im2col].
+This second approach is much faster than a naive direct implementation.
+A drawback is it may require significant more working space for large kernels.
+Finally, as convolution is closely related to Fourier transformation, the convolution operation can also be implemented with Fast Fourier Transformation (FFT).
+[NNPACK][nnpack] gives an efficient CPU-only implementation.

+KANN uses direct computation with an optimized inner loop.
+On a machine we use, it is eight times faster than a naive implementation, but 80% slower than a CPU-only Theano implementation which is based on matrix product.
+KANN provides a reasonbly fast, though not very fast, implementation that is still simple and does not require a lot of working space.

+As a side note, the performance of CPU-only Theano and TensorFlow may vary greatly depending on how they are installed.
+We found a [Conda][conda] installation is usually the easiest and most efficient.
+The Theano website [provides instructions][theano-install] on optimized installation which also works well if we have the root privilege.
+At our hand, a `pip` installation without efficient BLAS preinstalled is fairly slow, potentially because Theano is calling BLAS routines through NumPy.

 ## Implementing Recurrent Neural Network (RNN)

 There are usually two ways to implement an RNN.
 First, we may unroll the RNN to